 The 8 Best Essential Oils For Colds And Congestion

-Now that you have all of the background information, let's geek out on some of the best homeopathic remedies for colds and congestion.
+Now that you have some of the background information, let's geek out on some of the best homeopathic remedies for colds and congestion.

 A refreshing, light scent that will open up your mind and your nasal passage, eucalyptus essential oil is an amazing aid for congestion.
 Being an expectorant, it’s going to break up mucus and finally give you the disgusting results you’re craving when you blow your nose.
 Interestingly enough, it may make you pee, which is a good thing, because this essential oil is antiviral and antibacterial, so it helps stimulate circulation and detox the body.
 People feeling cloudy-headed will particularly enjoy that eucalyptus balances energy, aids in concentration, and cools down both the mind and body.

 2. Lemongrass Essential Oil For Reducing Fever And Muscle Pains

 Uplifting from head to toe, lemongrass essential oil can reduce symptoms of the common cold in many different ways.
 It's nicknamed fever grass because it’s an antipyretic used in Ayurvedic medicine to reduce fevers and induce sweating.
 A natural analgesic, it can also be used to reduce muscle aches and pains, which is excellent for people who are experiencing cold symptoms throughout their entire body.
 It’s also great at lifting fatigue with its refreshing, citrusy scent that helps reduce painful headaches.
 Lemongrass is a great way to stimulate your immune system when taking over-the-counter medicine that merely covers up the effects of the common cold.

 3. Peppermint Essential Oil For Stimulating Blood Flow